 This blog started in February 2014 as a simple initiative to use the powers of the system behind it as a kind of ready-made database to enhance searching for relevant digital projects concerning the First World War.
 For each project on this website I create a post with a concise description enriched with tags and categories.
 By clicking on tags – at the right – or categories – at the left – or by using the search function you can find particular projects.
 Projects can fall into several categories and have one or more tags, and thus I try to escape from too narrow classifications, definitions and descriptions.
 Presenting projects from many countries helps also to view the First World War from different and less obvious perspectives.
 I try to avoid focusing solely on websites accessible in English or on developments in Western Europe.
+On the right of the screen the list displays the most recent postings.
 It is impossible to reach complete coverage of all possible subjects, and thus you can find here also information about portals guiding you for further research.

 The inspiration for this blog comes from A Compendium of Digital Collections, a pioneer website now no longer updated of the University of New Hampshire created with a blogging system.
 The concept is perfectly suitable when you restrict its realization to just one central subject.
 Sheer surprise in 2013 at the insufficient coverage of the First World War at some major portals for digital historical collections prompted me to start this blog.